 Cake:

-- Preheat oven to 350°F. Generously grease two or three 9-inch cake pans, and line the bottoms with a round of parchment.
+- Preheat oven to 350°F. Generously grease two or three 9-inch cake pans, and line the bottoms with a round of parchment OR grease a 9×13 baking pan (preferably metal).

 - In a large bowl, combine flour, baking soda, pumpkin pie spice, cinnamon, and salt.